The question on everyone’s mind…Is it worth the time to visit the desert citadel of Bam after the devastating earthquake?

-Arg-e Bam Travel Guide 2018: Now The Most Quake-Proof City in Iran
+Arg-e Bam Iran Today: Now The Most Quake-Proof City in Iran 🇮🇷

 Spots To See Within The Arg-e Bam UNESCO World Heritage Site

-- The Bam Barracks – Used by the government miltia since since the early Islamic period.
+- The Bam Barracks – Used by the government militia since the early Islamic period.
 Be sure to take time here to experiment with the courtyards unique acoustic characteristics.

 - The Governor’s House – The highest point of the citadel of Bam, for many years the Governor’s House / Palace has been closed to the public but as of 2018 it is fully open again and visitors can see the baths, pavilion, observatory lower and well – as well as take in the spectacular views from the top.

-- Hamman (Public Baths) – Though still in a state of dis-repair, it’s worth seeking these out as much can still be made out of the seperate men and womens sections and of their original look.
+- Hamman (Public Baths) – Though still in a state of disrepair, it’s worth seeking these out as much can still be made out of the separate men and women’s sections and of their original look.

-- Jame Mosque of Bam – Built during the introduction of Islam to Iran with alterations occuring in the centuries after, the mosque is still considered one of the most holy places for the citizens of Bam.
+- Jame Mosque of Bam – Built during the introduction of Islam to Iran with alterations occurring in the centuries after, the mosque is still considered one of the holiest places for the citizens of Bam.

 Other Things To Do In Bam